 By Ross Pelton, RPh, PhD, CCN

-Several recent studies have reported how dietary sugar can cause or contribute to the development of dysbiosis and leaky gut or intestinal permeability.
+Several studies have concluded that dietary sugar can cause or contribute to the development of dysbiosis and leaky gut or increased intestinal permeability.
 Dysbiosis is the term that refers to intestinal problems that are caused by an imbalance between good and bad bacteria in the GI tract.

-Leaky gut or intestinal permeability is a condition that is caused by inflammation in the intestinal tract, which allows inappropriate contents from the intestinal tract to leak into circulation throughout the body.
-Inflammation in the intestinal tract is frequently caused by bad bacteria and leaky gut is now know be associated with the development of autoimmune disease and many other health problems.
+Leaky gut or intestinal permeability is a common condition that is caused by inflammation in the intestinal tract, which allows inappropriate contents from the intestinal tract to leak into circulation throughout the body.
+Inflammation in the intestinal tract is frequently caused by bad bacteria.
+Leaky gut is now known to often be associated with a compromised immune system and many other health problems.

-Specifically, this study reports that unabsorbed sugar in your colon can prevent the good bacteria from producing a key protein called Roc, which stands for Regulator of Colonization.
+Specifically, this study reports that unabsorbed sugar in your colon can prevent the good bacteria from producing a key protein called “Roc”which stands for Regulator of Colonization.
 Roc is required for growth of the healthful species Bacteroides thetaiotaomicron (B. theta) in your colon.
 Lean, healthy individuals have been found to have higher levels of the Roc protein.
-Although this research was done in mice, the authors suggest it should also apply to humans.
+Although this significant research was done in mice, the authors suggest the evidence should also apply to humans.

-Many studies have reported that increased consumption of sugar increases risks to type 2 diabetes and obesity.iv The results of these studies add to the increasing body of scientific literature which reports an association between excessive consumption of dietary sugar and dysbiosis and other gut-related problems such as intestinal permeability or leaky gut.
+Many studies have reported that increased consumption of sugar increases risks to type 2 diabetes and obesity.iv The results of these studies add to the increasing body of scientific literature which reports an association between excessive consumption of dietary sugar and dysbiosis as well as other gut-related problems such as intestinal permeability or leaky gut.